Sports photography lessons from Futsal

 Next time, I’ll work on back-button focus and separating the subject from the background.
 If I can nail those two, I might get some winning shots.
 It’ll lift my sports photography to another level.
 Anyway, we’ll have to wait and see.

 I’m not sure when I’ll shoot the next game, but hopefully soon.
 Maybe it will be at Yoyogi Futsal Stadium, but I don’t know.
-If you have questions or comments, please leave them below.
-And for those of you who do sports photography, do you have any tips you’d care to share with us?
+For those of you who do sports photography, do you have any tips to share?
+Leave questions and comments below.

 External related websites: